Oreca 07: Aurus 01

 Russian manufacturer Aurus Motors entered a partnership with G-Drive Racing in 2019 to compete in the European Le Mans Series using a rebranded Oreca 07, known as the Aurus 01.
 The 01 carries Aurus branding, but is technically identical to the Oreca 07, using the same chassis and internals.
 G-Drive and Aurus raced the 01 for three years, scoring four victories, before withdrawing amid sanctions from the FIA following the Russian invasion of Ukraine.

 G-Drive Racing's No. 26 Aurus 01 in the 2019 4 Hours of Silverstone.

 Rear view of the Aurus 01, driven in the 2019 24 Hours of Le Mans.

-Rebellion R13
+Rebellion R13/Alpine A480

 The Rebellion R13 was a variant of the Oreca 07, built by Oreca on behalf of Swiss-based team Rebellion Racing to race in the LMP1 class.
 It would later be renamed by Alpine to the Alpine A480 when it was rebadged to run in grandfathered condition in the Hypercar class in 2021 and 2022.
 Both the R13 and A480 routinely competed against Toyota in four seasons of competition for the overall FIA World Endurance Championship titles, finishing in 2nd overall in all four occasions across both iterations.
 The renamed A480 variant was succeeded by the Alpine A424 two years later.

 André Lotterer in the Rebellion R13 in the 2018 6 Hours of Silverstone.

 The renamed car, known as the Alpine A480 in the 2022 24 Hours of Le Mans.